G1ll0u/Millenaire-Documentation/README.md

 │   │   ├── villagers       | contains all villagers types (wife, farmer etc.)
 │   │   ├── villages        | contains villages configuration files
 │   │   └── walls           | contains walls related things
 ├── goals             | contains all goals for every culture / villagers !
 │   ├── genericcooking      | cooking goals
 │   ├── genericcrafting     | crafting goals
 │   ├── genericgatherblocks | etc.
 │   ├── genericharvesting
 │   ├── genericmining
 │   ├── genericplanting
 │   ├── genericplantsapling
 │   ├── genericslaughteranimal
-│   ├── generictakefrombuilding | resource transport from building ?
+│   ├── generictakefrombuilding
 │   ├── generictendfurnace
 │   └── genericvisit        | goals like "goDrinkCider
 ├── help             | helpful documentation
-├── languages | contains all string of text, I didn't try for the moment but I think that when you create custom goals, you can edit what text that will be shown above the villager when he does this goal.
+├── languages        | contains all strings of text, I didn't try for the moment but I think that when you create custom goals, you can edit what text that will be shown above the villager when he does this goal.
 │
 ├── quests           | quests related stuff
 │   ├── byzantinesbasic
 │   ├── common
 │   ├── indianbasic